pabloveintimilla/integration-stack/docs/01-onestop.md

 ## Problem Statement

+Why should the front develop the logic to connect to each service?

-Organizations often encounter challenges in managing service integrations effectively due to the distributed nature of modern systems.
+Teams often encounter challenges in managing service integrations effectively due to the distributed external and internal applications.
 The absence of a centralized point for service communication leads to:

 1. **Increased Complexity**: Services must manage their own routing, security, and communication, resulting in redundancy and inefficiency.
 2. **Fragmented Security**: Applying consistent authentication, authorization, and security policies across services is difficult, increasing the risk of vulnerabilities.